Conviva/conviva-js-html5/README.md

 # conviva-js-html5
-Conviva HTML5 Video Element module auto-detects events emitted by HTML5 and <video> tag (HTMLVideoElement).
+Conviva HTML5 Video Element module auto-detects events emitted by HTML5 and &lt;video&gt; tag (HTMLVideoElement).

 ## Offline Library
 The Conviva JavaScript HTML5 Video Element module is built on top of <a href="https://github.com/Conviva/conviva-js-coresdk">conviva-core-sdk</a>, is shared as offline library and should be included via the <script> tag in the application.